Length: 71 miles (linear) from Big Shoals State Park to Winquepin St.

 The Suwannee River has tannin rich tea-colored water, stained by cypress trees and oak leaves.
 It is fed by springs, which are seen as clear blue water where they enter the river..
 Striking white sand beaches occur on river bends, providing perfect places to camp or swim.

 Along the trail, you’ll see clusters of huge cypress and oak trees in the middle of primitive swamps.
-White lilies, azalea, sparkleberries, dogwood and redbud grow along the path, as do giant tupelo trees.
+White lilies, wild azalea, sparkleberries, dogwood and redbud grow along the path, as do giant tupelo trees.
 At the western end, there is an abundance of spruce pine growing around rugged surface limestone punctuated by sinkholes.
 Many types of animals including otter, beaver and water birds may be seen.
 In the fall, a muted color change in the leaves is a reminder of autumn’s touch.
 Devil’s Mountain, a picturesque bluff over 130 feet above the water, is named after the Devil’s walking stick, a strange barbed shrub which grows there.

 This section of trail is especially notable for its rugged terrain and geologic features.
 Take the blue-blazed side trail to Disappearing Creek to watch a creek swallowed whole by a sinkhole; pause and look out over a whirlpool in the river; watch the water tumble down the rock hillside at the Mill Creek waterfall; walk along the edge of Holton Spring.
 The Holton Creek Tract is home to the second largest bald cypress tree in the world as well as the world’s tallest live oak tree.
 For more information contact the Suwannee Chapter and the Sandhill Chapter of the FTA.